Targets

 Letter box, van Gogh

 The class that programmers work with most often is the Target class.
-Targets are lightweight JAVA Objects that send and receive messages.
+Targets are lightweight Java Objects that send and receive messages.

 Registration